Redko309/Hotel-Booking-System/README.md

 A Hotel booking system
 =====
-The web application is build with python Flask framwork along with SQLite3 database.
-It has basic login system since the booking have to be done with authentication.
-A admin account is created by default, with username: admin, and password: admin.
+The web application is build with python Flask framework along with SQLite3 database.
+It has a basic login system since the booking have to be done with authentication.
+An admin account is created by default, with username: admin, and password: admin.
 The administrator have the access to directly manipulate team and users.

 ## Requirements
 1. Python 3.6, recommending [Anaconda](https://anaconda.org/anaconda/python)